 If you or a loved one has recently been in an accident or suffered from an injury, you could be entitled to compensation.
 The person or company that is responsible for your injury probably has an aggressive attorney on their side.
 You should also have an experienced attorney with extensive knowledge of Louisiana law to help you get the compensation you deserve for your injuries.
 J. Price McNamara can provide the experience you need to fight for your case.
 Having practiced law in Louisiana for many years and he has an outstanding reputation among his peers and in the community.
 Call us today to schedule a free case review.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your case today.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your case today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.